mmower/ergo/guides/basic_parser.md

 ## Conclusion

 Through a series of steps we have built a parser that can handle any kind of integer or decimal number we throw at it.
-We've seen the using of terminal parsers like `char` as well as combinator parsers like `optional`, `ignore`, `many`, and `sequence` and meta parsers like `transform` (and that often transform can be specified as a `map:` argument to a combinator parser).
+We've seen the using of terminal parsers like `char` as well as combinator parsers like `optional`, `ignore`, `many`, and `sequence` and meta parsers like `transform` (and that often transform can be specified as a `ast:` argument to a combinator parser).

 Hopefully this guide will be helpful in thinking about how to build your own parsers.